bralax/ShotPut/README.md

     /** This is an example endpoint.
      *  This endpoint does some stuff.
      *  @endpoint /{age}/
-     *  @endpointType GET
+     *  @type GET
-     *  @endpointQueryParam name your name for the system to interpret
+     *  @queryParam name your name for the system to interpret
-     *  @endpointPathParam age your age for the system to think about
+     *  @pathParam age your age for the system to think about
-     *  @endpointFormParam height your hieght to be contemplated
+     *  @formParam height your hieght to be contemplated
-     *  @endpointRequestHeader token a java web token
+     *  @requestHeader token a java web token
-     *  @endpointResponseHeader cookies a updated java web token for the future
+     *  @responseHeader cookies a updated java web token for the future
-     *  @endpointStatus 200 the system liked you
+     *  @responseStatus 200 the system liked you
-     *  @endpointStatus 403 you are unworthy of access
+     *  @responseStatus 403 you are unworthy of access
-     *  @endpointResponseType json
+     *  @responseType json
     */
 ```